Initialization Schemes for Kolmogorov-Arnold Networks: An Empirical Study: Conclusion

 \section{Conclusion}

 In this work, we proposed and systematically evaluated new initialization strategies for spline-based KANs.
-Specifically, we introduced two theory-driven schemes inspired by LeCun and Glorot, including a variant with batch-normalized basis functions, as well as an empirical family of power-law initializations with tunable exponents.
-Through large-scale grid searches, training dynamics analysis, and evaluations on both PDE and function fitting benchmarks, we showed that initialization plays a crucial role in KAN performance.
-Our results demonstrate that while LeCun-inspired schemes offer limited benefits, Glorot-inspired initialization emerges as a strong candidate for parameter-rich architectures, and the empirical power-law family provides the most robust improvements overall, achieving faster convergence and lower errors across benchmarks.
+Specifically, we introduced two theory-driven schemes inspired by LeCun and Glorot, including a variant with normalized basis functions, as well as an empirical family of power-law initializations.
+Through large-scale grid searches, we identified favorable exponent ranges for the power-law method for both function fitting and forward PDE problems.
+Across all evaluations, including loss curve analysis and NTK dynamics, we showed that initialization plays a critical role in KAN performance.
+In particular, our results demonstrate that while LeCun-inspired schemes offer limited benefits, Glorot-inspired initialization emerges as a strong candidate for parameter-rich architectures, and the empirical power-law family provides the most robust improvements overall, achieving faster convergence and lower errors across benchmarks.
 These findings highlight initialization as a key component of training KANs and identify effective practical strategies for the process.